 Weight and Folded Size

 The Caboose is the lightest stroller in this review and is even lighter than some of the single products we've tested.
 This stroller has a weight of 23.4 pounds, with the next lightest stroller being closer to 28 pounds (the Britax B-Agile Double).
 The Caboose is also relatively small when folded with the third smallest cubic inches in the group at 11,634 cubic inches.
 The most compact fold is the Britax B-Agile Double which is 10,649 cubic inches.
 Being light and small gave the Caboose the high score of 9 of 10 for the weight and folded size metric.
-The heaviest stroller in the group is the Baby Trend Navigator with a weight at 39.7 pounds.
+The stroller that weighs the most in the group is the Baby Trend Navigator, at 39.7 pounds.

 The Caboose only earned a 4 of 10 for quality, which is just 1 point above the low of 3 for the group.
-The high is a 9 earned by the Thule Urban Glide 2 and the Thule Chariot Cross 2.
+The high scorers in the quality metric are the Thule Urban Glide 2 Double and the Thule Chariot Cross 2, both received a 9.

 While this product isn't a high disappointment in the quality department, it isn't that impressive either.
 For a Joovy product, it scored sort of low, but it did manage a higher score than the majority of similarly styled strollers.
 This stroller does offer a heavier canvas material that feels durable, but it isn't that nice to the touch.
 The hem stitching falls right on the edge of the seat behind the knee of some toddlers, and it could chafe over time.
 The material used along the edge also feels like it would snag easily.
 We did like the material used on the harness (very soft and supple), but the seat only has average padding for passenger comfort.